dfinity/interface-spec/spec/index.md

 -   `arg` (`blob`): Argument to pass to the canister method.

+Canister methods that do not change the canister state (except for cycle balance change due to message execution) can be executed more efficiently.
+This method provides that ability, and returns the canister's response directly within the HTTP response.

 If the query call resulted in a reply, the response is a CBOR (see [CBOR](#cbor)) map with the following fields:

 -   `status` (`text`): `"replied"`

 -   `reply`: a CBOR map with the field `arg` (`blob`) which contains the reply data.

+-   (optional) `signatures` (`[+ node-signature]`): a non-empty list of node signatures for the returned query response.

 If the call resulted in a reject, the response is a CBOR map with the following fields: